General Schedule - Friday evening August 24th - Sunday noon August 26th

 The amazing Julie Roller, director of the Abilene Convention and Visitors Bureau, is our local host.
 If you know Julie, you know that's reason to sign up right now!

-Abilene has been home to some significant leaders and entrepreneurs: Joseph McCoy, a pioneer in the cattle industry; C.W.
+5 STARS OF ABILENE: Abilene has been home to some significant leaders and entrepreneurs: Joseph McCoy, a pioneer in the cattle industry; C.W.
 Parker, the "Amusement King"; C.L.
-Brown, founder of United Telephone, which later became Sprint; and of course President Dwight D. Eisenhower.
-From the pioneer trails to I-70 to the trails of the communications superhighway... what are the future trails for Kansas?
+Brown, founder of United Telephone, which later became Sprint; A. B. Seelye, a patent medicine entrepreneur; and of course President Dwight D. Eisenhower.
+We'll start our evening with a brief introduction to these remarkable people who lived in Abilene and changed the world.
+Then:

 We'll finish our first evening session around 9:00 and meet back at the Holiday Inn Express for "Dialogue After Hours" in the hospitality room.

 The Heart of Dialogue: day sessions at the Abilene Civic Center and downtown area